Cadillac disavows casting call for 'neo-Nazi' character in brand ad

 Cadillac officials said on Saturday the brand "did not authorize or approve a casting notice for an 'alt-right (neo-nazi)' role in a commercial.
 We unequivocally condemn the notice and are seeking immediate answers from our creative agency, production company and any casting companies involved."

-It was not clear on Saturday who initiated the call.
-A copy of the notice online said it came from Casting Networks Inc, which has offices in New York and Los Angeles.
+The Cast Station, a casting service, on Saturday afternoon posted on its Facebook page that a casting notice "for an "alt-right" role in a Cadillac commercial was issued by mistake on Friday, Dec 9th.
+The notice was drafted by an employee, who was immediately terminated for her actions.
+Additionally an outside third party further altered the breakdown without our knowledge and posted it on social media.
+Cadillac unequivocally did not authorize this notice or anything like it, and we apologize to Cadillac for the ex-employee's actions."

-The notice also calls for "real current or retired military people," as well as "real Olympian runner/cyclist" and "real taxi driver." (here:large)
+The notice also called for "real current or retired military people," as well as "real Olympian runner/cyclist" and "real taxi driver." (here:large)

-Another version of the casting call posted on social media described the planned "Cadillac - Real People" commercial as a "beautifully artistic spot that is captureing (sic) all walks of life in America.
+Another version of the casting call posted on social media described the planned "Cadillac - Real People" commercial as a "beautifully artistic spot that is capturing (sic) all walks of life in America.
 Standing together as a union.
 This is not meant to be offensive in any way.
 Just a representation of all sides."

-(Reporting by Joe White; Editing by Matthew Lewis)
+(Reporting by Joe White; Editing by Matthew Lewis and David Gregorio)